-Proxies received in favour of management will be voted in favour of the election of the following individuals as directors of the Company to hold office until the next annual meeting of shareholders, unless the shareholder has specified in the proxy that his or her Common Shares are to be withheld from voting in respect thereof.
+Proxies received in favour of management will be voted in favour of the election of the following individuals as directors of the Company to hold office until the next annual meeting of shareholders, unless the shareholder has specified in the Proxy that his or her Common Shares are to be withheld from voting in respect thereof.

-Name and Province or State of Residence Principal Occupation for the Previous Five Years Director Since Common Shares Beneficially Owned, Controlled or Directed Joseph Ovsenek British Columbia, Canada President, CEO and Chairman of the Company since May 2020; President and CEO of Pretium Resources Inc. from 2015 to 2020; Executive Vice President and Chief Development Officer of Pretium Resources Inc. from 2011 to 2015.
-Company since May 2020; esident and CEO of Pretium sources Inc. from 2015 to 2020; ecutive Vice President and Chief velopment Officer of Pretium Neville Dastoor ^{(1) (3)} Ontario, Canada Principal at INFOR Financial since September 2016; Senior partner at Canaccord Genuity from 2004 to 2016.
-November 10, 2017 1,075,000 Ron MacDonald ^{(1) (2)} British Columbia, Canada Chartered Accountant and Chartered Professional Accountant with a career of 36 years at Deloitte LLP until his retirement in 2018 as Partner in Charge of the Vancouver Global Employer Services Group.
-May 7, 2020 Nil Marcus Chalk (1) (2))(3) British Columbia, Canada Founder of GenCap Mining Advisory since June 2020; Managing Director at Scotiabank from November 2006 to May 2020.
-August 12, 2020 100,000 Olav Langelaar (2)) (3) British Columbia, Canada Managing Director at Dundee Goodman Merchant Partners since February 2018; Managing Director at Primary Capital from 2011 to 2018.
-August 12, 2020 20,000 Ken McNaughton British Columbia, Canada Chief Exploration Officer of the Company since January 27, 2021; Chief Exploration Officer of Pretium Resources Inc. from 2011 to 2020.
-November 11, 2020 4,100,000 Michelle Romero British Columbia, Canada Executive Vice President of the Company since January 27, 2021; Executive Vice President, Corporate Affairs and Sustainability, and other senior positions at Pretium Resources Inc. from 2011 to 2020.
-January 27, 2021 1,083,333 Tom Yip Colorado, USA CFO of the Company since December 4, 2020; Executive Vice President and CFO at Pretium Resources Inc. from 2015 to 2020. - 100,000
+Name and Province or State of Residence Principal Occupation for the Previous Five Years Director Since Common Shares Beneficially Owned, Controlled or Directed Joseph Ovsenek British Columbia, Canada President, CEO and Chairman of the Company since May 2020; President and CEO of Pretium Resources Inc. from 2017 to 2020; President of Pretium Resources Inc. from 2015 to 2016; Executive Vice President and Chief Development Officer of Pretium Resources Inc. from 2011 to 2015.
+April 16, 2020 7,274,582 Neville Dastoor (3) Ontario, Canada Principal at INFOR Financial since September 2016; Senior partner at Canaccord Genuity from 2004 to 2016.
+November 10, 2017 1,105,000

+Name and Province or State of Residence Principal Occupation for the Previous Five Years Director Since Common Shares Beneficially Owned, Controlled or Directed Ron MacDonald (1)(2) British Columbia, Canada Chartered Accountant and Chartered Professional Accountant with a career of 36 years at Deloitte LLP until his retirement in 2018 as Partner in Charge of the Vancouver Global Employer Services Group.
+May 7, 2020 340,000 Marcus Chalk (1)(2)(3) British Columbia, Canada Founder of GenCap Mining Advisory since June 2020; Managing Director at Scotiabank from November 2006 to May 2020.
+August 12, 2020 300,000 Olav Langelaar (2)(3) British Columbia, Canada Managing Director at MinCap Merchant Partners since March 2023; Managing Director at Dundee Goodman Merchant Partners from February 2018 to December 2022; Managing Director at Primary Capital from 2011 to 2018.
+August 12, 2020 145,000 Kenneth McNaughton British Columbia, Canada Chief Exploration Officer of the Company since January 27, 2021; Chief Exploration Officer of Pretium Resources Inc. from 2011 to 2020.
+November 11, 2020 11,100,000 Michelle Romero California, USA Executive Vice President of the Company since January 27, 2021; Executive Vice President, Corporate Affairs and Sustainability, and other senior positions at Pretium Resources Inc. from 2011 to 2020.
+January 27, 2021 1,366,667 Tom Yip (1) Colorado, USA CFO of the Company from December 4, 2020 to June 15, 2021; Executive Vice President and CFO at Pretium Resources Inc. from 2015 to 2020.
+May 18, 2021 100,000